How to Format Hard Drive without Losing Data | 2 Effective Ways

 Tips:

-◉ To backup and restore a hard drive without booting Windows, you can create recovery environment with AOMEI Backupper.
+◉ To back up and restore a hard drive without booting Windows, you can create a recovery environment with AOMEI Backupper.
 It is to add a boot menu on the current computer, without requiring any device.

 Method 2.
 Retrieve lost data after formatting a hard drive

-How to retrieve data after formatting hard drive
+How to retrieve data after formatting the hard drive

-• Format the drive with above mentioned steps.
+- Format the drive following the proper steps.

-• Install Recoverit to detect and retrieve the lost data.
+- Install and run Recoverit to scan and recover the lost files.

-1. Launch the software, select Formatted Disk Recovery.
+1. Launch the software, and select Formatted Disk Recovery.

 2. Select the drive or external hard drive you’ve just formatted, click Start to scan the lost data.